franciscojavierarceo/franciscojavierarceo.github.io/content/posts/function-approximation/function-approximation.md

 Short, sweet, and effective—my personal favorite combination.

-The other algorithms all have pros and cons, and I largely recommend to use each one depending on how smooth or not-smooth your underlying behavior is (and how much you care to really account for it).
-Anyways, I hope you liked this post.
-It was a very enjoyable way for me to make some graphs.
+The other algorithms all have pros and cons, and I largely recommend to use each one depending on how smooth or *not*-smooth the underlying behavior of your data is (and how much you care to really account for it).

+Anyways, I hope you liked this post; it was a very enjoyable reason for me to make some graphs.

 *Have some feedback?
 Feel free to [let me know](https://twitter.com/franciscojarceo)!*